-SeaWorld San Antonio is home for many killer whales, dolphins, beluga whales and sea lions.
-Kids can go backstage and get up close and personal to sea lions, dolphins and killer whales on special tours.
+SeaWorld San Antonio is home for many dolphins, beluga whales, and sea lions.
+Kids can go backstage and get up close and personal with sea lions, dolphins and killer whales on special tours.

 Morgan’s Wonderland claims to be the first fun park that is wholly accessible in the world with facilities for people with special needs.
-The activities include a train ride round the lake.
-Visitors enjoy riding the carousel, exploring the sensory village and playing in the Treasure Island Playground.
+The activities include a train ride around the lake.
+Visitors enjoy riding the carousel, exploring the sensory village, and playing in the Treasure Island Playground.
 More recently they have added a waterpark and have special wheelchairs that can go in the water.

 From T-Rex to Triceratops, kids love dinosaurs–and the Witte Museum has them.
 With scale models, fossils, dinosaur teeth and full-size footprints, kids will be awed by the Witte’s Dino Hall exhibit.
-Children will also enjoy the H-E-B Science Treehouse, a four-story “treehouse” featuring a play area just for kids, interactive exhibits, hands-on science experiments and a water play area.
+Children will also enjoy the H-E-B Science Treehouse, a four-story “treehouse” featuring a play area just for kids, interactive exhibits, hands-on science experiments, and a water play area.
+Buy tickets in advance.

 The Institute of Texan Cultures offers a glimpse into the many cultural faces of the Lone Star State, with special exhibits and programs just for kids.
 The Bluebonnet Puppet Show is a live program featuring puppets and music.
 Each show has a unique message about Texas’s cultural history and diversity.